 THROUGHOUT our lives, we are exposed to a number of viruses, bacteria and other microbes.
-Some of these microbes benefit us while others cause diseases that could result in severe illness, disability or even death.
+Some of these microbes benefit us, while others cause diseases that could result in severe illness, disability or even death.
 Our body’s immune system protects us against several infections by triggering reactions that neutralize harmful microbes and prevent the infection.
-But it is unable to fight certain diseases like the novel Coronavirus.
+But it cannot fight certain diseases like the novel Coronavirus.
 That is where vaccinations play a hugely important role, as in they help the immune system to create antibodies that protect the body from diseases.

 1. Effective protection from dangerous diseases and better health

 Vaccines help build our body’s natural immunity to diseases and prevent us from falling ill.
 Children and adults can be protected from infections in the most effective way through vaccination.
 The Centers for Disease Control and Prevention (CDC) in the US, for instance, recommends vaccinations throughout our life – including those to prevent influenza, hepatitis B and human papillomavirus (HPV).

 Vaccines are among the safest medical products.
 They are rigorously tested and undergo prolonged research before and while being developed to ensure they deliver the intended benefit without harmful side effects.

 Typically, it takes many years to make a vaccine and put it through mandatory trials before getting approval.
 Further, a vaccine is also monitored for any rare side effects while in use by the health regulatory agencies.
 But unusually in the case COVID-19, considering the havoc it is causing around the world, over 50 vaccines are in development and up to nine have already been approved.

 3. Eradicating diseases and saving lives